curl/everything-curl/curl-bugs.md

 ## Testing

 Testing software thoroughly and properly is a lot of work.
-Testing software that runs on dozens on operating systems and dozens of CPU architectures, with server implementations with their owns sets of bugs and interpretations of the specs, is even more work.
+Testing software that runs on dozens of operating systems and dozens of CPU architectures, with server implementations with their owns sets of bugs and interpretations of the specs, is even more work.